KAIBOKAN!

 5 September 1944:

-At 1900, CD-3 departs Takao for Manila with destroyers HATSUHARU and HIBIKI, kaibokan CD-1, CD-7, CD-8, torpedo-boat HIYODORI, minesweeper W-20, subchaser CH-63 and auxiliary subchaser CHa-67 escorting convoy TAMA-25 consisting of KOGYO, EIJI, MANSHU, EIMAN, ATSUTA, EKKAI, NANREI, ROZAN, TERUKUNI, TOYOOKA and HOKUSEN MARUs.
-Previously known as MOTA-23, this convoy was enroute to Takao before being diverted to Keelung.
+At 1755, CD-3 departs Takao for Manila (with rest of convoy departing at 1700) with destroyers HATSUHARU and HIBIKI, kaibokan CD-1, CD-7, CD-5, torpedo-boat HIYODORI, subchaser CH-63 and auxiliary subchaser CHa-67, escorting convoy TAMA-25, consisting of KOGYO, EIJI, MANSHU, EIMAN, ATSUTA, EKKAI, NANREI, ROZAN, TERUKUNI, TOYOOKA and HOKUSEN MARUs.
+Previously known as MOTA-23, this convoy was en route to Takao before being diverted to Keelung.
 The convoy is carrying reinforcements, equipment and ammunition for the defense of the Philippine Islands.

 6 September 1944:

 At 0230, KOGYO MARU develops engine troubles and turns back.
 At about 0423, EIJI MARU carrying units of the Kwantung Army's 8th Infantry Division and 2nd Tank Division, strikes a mine at 22-19N, 120-30E.
 HIBIKI comes alongside to assist, but also strikes a mine that severely damages her bow.
 She returns to Takao.
 At about 0500, EIJI MARU is ordered abandoned.
-At 0800, there is another explosion and EIJI MARU sinks.
-The convoy withdraws to nearby Tungchiang.
-EIMAN MARU suffers engine troubles and also returns to Takao.
+At 0800, there is another explosion and EIJI MARU sinks, taking down 580 soldiers and an unknown number of her crew.
+The convoy withdraws to nearby Tungchiang, arriving at 1738.
+EIMAN MARU suffers engine troubles and also returns to Takao, probably escorted by CH-63.

 9 September 1944: